samuel-hunter/gemini-request/README.md

 ---

-Project Gemini is a semi-recent internet protocol protject that describes itself as somewhere between Gopher and the convnetional Web.
+Project Gemini is a semi-recent internet protocol project that describes itself as somewhere between Gopher and the conventional Web.
 Instead of being the simplest protocol, Gemini intends to have the highest "oomph" for its weight.
 If you're unfamiliar with Project Gemini and want to learn more, I recommend reading the de-facto